Blockchain-Technology-Lab/network-decentralization/README.md

 (This will execute automatically the script X times --> In this case 5)
 # Compare_Convergence.py
 This script will compare all the .txt files returned from the “Get_address_Export” script to evaluate the convergence and the number of known IP addresses of the node.
+# Network_Geo_Decentralization_Graph.py
+This script will generate a pie graph representing the number of nodes per country using the data from the local PostgreSQL database.